vladislavpyatnitskiy/financial.data.scraping/README.md

 --------------
 Welcome to the Financial Data Scraping repository!
 This repository provides a convenient tool for fetching financial data from various sources including Yahoo Finance, Investing.com, SmartLab, and Finviz.
 Whether you're a data analyst, investor, or researcher, this tool simplifies the process of gathering crucial financial information for your analysis and decision-making.

 **FYI: script for Yahoo!
-Finance, Investing.com and Smart-lab are temporarily not working**
+Finance and Investing.com are temporarily not working.
+For Smart-lab it is recommended to be on Russian Server.**

 ## Features:

-• Data from Multiple Sources: Access financial data from Yahoo Finance, Investing.com, SmartLab, and Finviz, allowing for comprehensive analysis and comparison.
+• Data from Multiple Sources: Access financial data from Yahoo Finance, Investing.com, SmartLab, stockanalytics and Finviz web sites, allowing for comprehensive analysis and comparison.

 • Easy-to-Use Interface: Simple and intuitive functions make it easy to retrieve data with just a few lines of code.